annahanslc/harry-potter-careers/README.md

 2. Sends the API Call - Through the get_response() method, it packages up the current conversation and sends it to the OpenAI model (gpt-4.1-mini), and returns a raw API response object.
 The query() method then extracts the text, appends it to the history, and returns the assistant’s reply.

-3. Sets the System Prompt - With set_system_prompt(), I can swap out or update the initial “developer” prompt (e.g. switching between different advisor characters).
-This lets changes the bot’s persona or instructions.
+3. Sets the System Prompt - With set_system_prompt(), swap out or update the initial “developer” prompt (e.g. switching between different advisor characters).
+This changes the bot’s persona or instructions.

 ### System Prompt & Personality 🕺